RIP Church of England? Long live gospel Anglicanism

 Many C of E evangelicals may now be considering their position in the denomination.
 The Church of England Evangelical Council (CEEC) has promised a "menu" of actions to bring about "visible differentiation" – otherwise known as separation from ungodly error.
 This may or may not be sufficient for some, depending on the detail.

-Others may look for alternative episcopal oversight – perhaps from the Anglican Mission in England (AMiE), or other bishops from Gafcon or the majority Global South.
+Others may look for alternative episcopal oversight – perhaps from the Anglican Mission in England (AMiE) and Anglican Convocation in Europe (ACE), both Gafcon-affiliated under the Anglican Network in Europe (AMiE), or other bishops from Gafcon or the majority Global South.
 Still others may want to leave, while at the same time considering their parish responsibilities; or whether there is any possibility of securing long-term gospel ministry, which is important; and family commitments which may tie them in post.
 Again, there will be those who may try to take their congregations and buildings out of the C of E. Others may just instantly decide enough is enough and resign.

 There will no doubt be much analysis, some of it heated, about what has or has not just occurred.
 For all of us, however, who take the Biblically-faithful and orthodox Christian majority position, it seems incumbent upon us to do three things, whatever ultimately happens in our own situations.